 When it comes to working with a therapist to do psychotherapy in the Canadian Province of Ontario, multiple mental health professionals can legally provide the service.
 They are: psychologists, psychotherapists, social workers, psychiatrists, family physicians, nurse practitioners, and occupational therapists.
-It can be confusing for clients to choose among those professionals.
+It can be confusing for clients to choose among different types of “therapists” in Toronto.
 This article is to help you navigate this process.
 Please know that the term “therapist” is usually used in media and popular psychology articles.
 All those professionals mentioned above can be referred to as “therapists.”

 Here is a great summary of Ontario’s mental health professionals comparison by the Ontario Psychological Association